 Still, previous Lifeway Research shows not all pastors are actively seeking out advice from their fellow clergy.
 More than eight in 10 U.S. Protestant pastors say they feel supported by other pastors in their area.
 Fewer than half (46%), however, know and spend time with 10 or more other local pastors, according to a 2020 Lifeway Research survey.

-Most pastors (54%) have those relationships with fewer than 10 other area clergy, including one in 20 (5%) who aren't connected with any area pastors and 8% who have relationships with only one or two other ministers.
+Most pastors (54%) have those relationships with fewer than 10 other area clergy, including 1 in 20 (5%) who aren't connected with any area pastors and 8% who have relationships with only one or two other ministers.

 Pastors may also look to retired pastors for advice and wisdom for navigating common challenges.
 A 2019 Lifeway Research study of retired Protestant pastors, ministers and missionaries found some have struggled with the transition into retirement and are looking for ways to serve and connect with others.

-More than four in five retired ministry workers (86%) say they have continued to make new friends in recent years, but 29% admit they feel lonely or isolated.
+More than 4 in 5 retired ministry workers (86%) say they have continued to make new friends in recent years, but 29% admit they feel lonely or isolated.
 When asked what resources would most help them with their relationships today, most say they want to make additional ministry connections: 25% say making friends who have similar experience in ministry; 23% making friends who live near me; 20% relating to a church in which I am not in leadership and 17% making friends who have had similar experience in leadership.

 "Retired pastors and other ministry workers still want to serve the church," said McConnell.
 "When Lifeway Research asked them how ministries could best serve those like them who are retired from full-time ministry, the most common response was to provide them with opportunities to serve or minister (16%).
 Current pastors looking for guidance may find retired pastors ready and willing to help."